-We also love to spend out summer outside as much as possible – you know, because the pool is calling… And when my husband gets home from work, we like to go swim in the evening at the community pool.
+We also love to spend our summer outside as much as possible – you know, because the pool is calling… And when my husband gets home from work, we like to go swim in the evening at the community pool.
 This Vegetable Alfredo goes on the table in no time, getting our family back to the fun stuff sooner.

 Smart Vegetable Alfredo

 Start by cooking the penne and setting it off to the side.
 I try to make sure it doesn’t get too soft or the dish kind of falls apart.
 The next step involves dicing the vegetables and sautéing them over medium heat until soft.
-You don’t want to brown them, so stir frequently.
+You don’t want to brown your veggies so stir frequently.

-After that, a hearty whisk of the heavy cream, flour, vegetable stock and Greek yogurt is a necessity before you pour it into the sauté pan with the vegetables.
-If you don’t whisk it enough before you pour it into the saucepan, it gets lumpy – which is not a good look for sauce.
+After that, a hearty whisk of the heavy cream, flour, vegetable stock, and Greek yogurt is a necessity before you pour it into the sauté pan with the vegetables.
+If you don’t whisk it enough before you pour it into the saucepan, it gets lumpy – which is not a good look for a sauce.
 After about 8-10 minutes, you have a delicious Vegetable Alfredo sauce that can be poured atop the cooked penne.
-I like to use pasta dishes instead of regular dinner plates, because it’s easier to keep the sauce on the dish vs. on my kids’ laps.
+I like to use pasta dishes instead of regular dinner plates because it’s easier to keep the sauce on the dish vs. on my kids’ laps.

 Vegetable Alfredo Shortcut

 The hardest part of the recipe is really the prep work, but if you chop your vegetables and freeze them when you get home from the market, the entire meal can take under 15 minutes to prepare.
-I’ve actually started keeping a pint-size bag of the diced veggie mix in my freezer for those nights when I’m running late and don’t have a lot of time to make dinner.
+I’ve actually started keeping a pint-sized bag of the diced veggie mix in my freezer for those nights when I’m running late and don’t have a lot of time to make dinner.
 It’s saved us from a lot of unhealthy fast food meals!